daryllxd/lifelong-learning/programming/ruby/testing/mocks-arent-stubs.md

 ## Classicist or Mockist?

 I'm a classicist.
 I'm concerned about the consequences of coupling tests to implementation.
-A mockist is constantl thinking about how the SUT is going to be implemented in order to write the expectations.
+A mockist is constantly thinking about how the SUT is going to be implemented in order to write the expectations.
 This feels really unnatural to me.